 If your company head office is registered in South Australia or you do business in South Australia

-In accordance with the Unclaimed Moneys Act 1891 an alphabetical register must be maintained by your company for all amounts unclaimed over ten dollars.
-After six years, if your company has not paid the unclaimed money to its rightful owner then the register of unclaimed money must be published in the South Australian Government Gazette in the January of the seventh year.
+In accordance with the Unclaimed Moneys Act 2021 a register must be maintained by your company for all amounts unclaimed over fifty dollars.
+After five years, if your company has not paid the unclaimed money to its rightful owner then the register of unclaimed money must be made available free of charge on the corporation website or on a website approved by the Treasurer.

 Paying unclaimed moneys to the Treasurer